eclypse-tms/CountryKit/README.md

 public var searchMethodology: SearchMethodology = .orSearch

-/// controls whether to display both the cancel and done buttons in the UI public var navBarButtonOption: NavBarButtonOption = .displayBothButtons
+/// controls whether to display both the cancel and done buttons in the UI public var buttonDisplayOption: ToolbarButtonsDisplayOption = .displayBothButtons

 /// controls which countries, regions or territories to display in the PickerUI.
 /// By default, it includes all territories that have an alpha 2 code assigned to it.
-/// If a country roster is provided, this property is ignored. public var includeOption: IncludeOptions = .all
+/// If a country roster is provided, this property is ignored. public var countryListOption: CountryListOption = .all

 /// you can provide your own custom sorting algorithm for the picker view. public var countrySorter: CountrySorter?